Glitch-arch/Up-Skill/README.md

 # Project Description
-StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
+UpSkill is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
-StudyNotion aims to provide:
+UpSkill aims to provide:
 - A seamless and interactive learning experience for students, making education more accessible and engaging.
 - A platform for instructors to showcase their expertise and connect with learners across the globe.
 In the following sections, we will cover the technical details of the platform, including:
   - System architecture: The high-level overview of the platform's components and diagrams of the architecture.